This post may contain affiliate links which means I earn a small commission if you decide to use my links. Disclosure here.

 I have them both and they have many similarities.
 So, in my opinion, there is no need to buy them both, but it’s your choice.

-2. When can you start baby led weaning?
-Early signs that baby is ready for solids.
+Early signs that baby is ready for solids

 Experts all over the world recommend that solid food (no matter what form) should be given to baby around 6 months.
 I said “around” because not all babies are the same and their development is very different.

-Here is a list of the most significant signs that your baby will indicate when he’s ready for other foods than breastmilk or formula:
+Here is a list of the most significant signs that your baby will show when he’s ready for other foods than breastmilk or formula:

 - Baby has control over his head and is able to keep it in an upright position.
 This will prevent your baby from choking while eating.